nprashant-s/Looker-Project---Super-Store/README.md

 In summary,
 Looker and LookML form a powerful duo in the world of business intelligence, offering a user-friendly and scalable solution to explore, model, and analyze data effectively.
 By leveraging Looker's platform and LookML's modeling language, organizations can make data-driven decisions, gain a competitive edge, and unlock valuable insights to drive success in today's data-rich landscape.

+*Note: In Looker casestududies you can find visualizations for the same.